Upper airway biopsy

-The health care provider looks at the abnormal area, and removes a small piece of tissue.
+The are provider looks at the abnormal area, and removes a small piece of tissue.
 It is sent to the laboratory for examination.

-Do not eat for 6 - 12 hours before the test.
+DO NOT eat for 6 to 12 hours before the test.

-Tell your health care provider if you take a blood thinner such as aspirin, plavix or coumadin when you schedule the biopsy.
+Tell your provider if you take a blood thinner, such as aspirin, plavix or coumadin, when you schedule the biopsy.
 You may need to stop taking them for a little while.
-Never stop taking any medicines without first talking to your health care provider.
+Never stop taking any medicines without first talking to your provider.

 As the area is being numbed, you may feel like there is fluid running down the back of your throat.
 You may feel the need to cough or gag.
 And you may feel pressure or mild tugging.

 When the numbness wears off, your throat may feel scratchy for several days.
-After the test, the cough reflex will return in 1 - 2 hours.
+After the test, the cough reflex will return in 1 to 2 hours.
 Then you may eat and drink normally.

 The upper airway tissues are normal, with no abnormal growths.

 Disorders or conditions that may be discovered include: